lychen2/APILLMConvo/README.md

 1.  **Configure API Providers**:
     - Click the "Manage Providers" button in the interface
     - Add your API keys for the models you want to use
-    - Configure model names and descriptions as needed
+    - Configure descriptions as needed (model names are predefined)
+    - Use "Set API Key for All" to quickly apply the same key to all providers

 2.  **Select a Model**:
     - Use the dropdown menu to select your preferred AI model